totem-tech/documentation/totem/privacy.md

 * We do not allow third-party apps to track you.

-* The personal information collected for the KYC and AML process in the Crowdfunding is held and managed by the Live Accounting Association.
+* The personal information collected for the KYC and AML process in the Crowdfunding is held and managed by the Live Accounting Association (Swiss Verein in formation).

     * It is encrypted to their public key before being sent to their storage server - not ours.